A character string literal, hexadecimal literal, or bit-value

 For character string literals, space between the introducer and the string is permitted but optional.

-Hexadecimal literals and bit-value literals are binary strings
+literals and bit-value literals are binary strings by default,

 MySQL determines the character set and collation of a character string literal, hexadecimal literal, or bit-value literal in the following manner: